setzler/DiDforBigData/README.md

 DiD has long been implemented using OLS to estimate a two-way fixed-effects (TWFE) regression in which the coefficient on a treatment-time interaction term corresponds to the DiD estimate.
-Over the past five years or so, a literature proved that the traditional DiD estimation strategy is biased and inconsistent if treatment roll-out is staggered over time, as it implicitly uses already-treated units as part of the control group for recently-treated units.
-In response, recent papers have proposed DiD estimators that are consistent in the presence of staggered treatment; see [Roth, Sant’Anna, Bilinksi, and Poe (2022)](https://jonathandroth.github.io/assets/files/DiD_Review_Paper.pdf) for a literature review.
+Over the past few years, a literature proved that the traditional DiD estimation strategy is biased and inconsistent if treatment roll-out is staggered over time.
+Under staggered treatment, TWFE implicitly uses already-treated units as part of the control group for newly-treated units.
+In response, recent papers have proposed various DiD estimators that are consistent in the presence of staggered treatment; see [Roth, Sant’Anna, Bilinksi, and Poe (2022)](https://jonathandroth.github.io/assets/files/DiD_Review_Paper.pdf) for a literature review.